Figuring out a Planning Solution

 Discbound planners, such as the Happy Planner, frequently offer many different systems that meet certain time management needs.
 The discs allow you to easily interchange the systems you need to use in your planner, thus letting you create a customized planner.
 The other benefit of the discbound systems is that many of them offer accessories to take some of the extra work off your shoulders.
 If the brands do not directly offer accessories that suit your needs, there are many custom options on sites like Etsy.

 I love going digital for some of my planning needs, especially when it comes to sharing calendars!
 I often rely on digital tools such as Trello or Google Calendars with my husband.
+If you’re really feeling up to it you can go all in with a full digital planner.

 Beyond sharing, digital has other benefits.
 If keeping two planners proves to be a challenge but you need a quick, reliable place to jot down information when your planner isn’t available, you may find a digital app to suit your needs.
 I mean, let’s face it, we always have our phones nearby!